Symptoms and signs of PCOS and why it affects women

 Although there is no sure shot PCOS treatment available, there are a number of ways to manage this medical condition when clinically diagnosed.

 Some clinical intervention is helpful to fight the disease.
-Of course, there should be some immediate alteration made in the daily routine of an individual that could help in combatting the disease.
+Of course, there should be some immediate alteration made in the daily routine of an individual that could help in combating this disorder.

 - Change in lifestyle